Adobe revenue slows ahead of upgrades, shares fall

 Sales at the digital media unit, which produces Adobe's widely used Creative Suite, fell 4 percent from a year earlier to $730 million.
 Creative Suite includes popular design titles Photoshop, Illustrator, InDesign, Flash and Dreamweaver.

-Analysts are increasingly concerned the Web-based subscription service, known as Creative Cloud, will hurt Adobe's financial growth over at least the short term.
+Analysts are increasingly concerned that the Web-based subscription service, known as Creative Cloud, will hurt Adobe's financial growth over the short term.

-"I think there are going to be some surprises along the way.
-These things tend to take longer and be tougher than managements expect," said JMP Securities Analyst Pat Walravens.

 Global equities Research analyst Trip Chowdhry said it could take several quarters for revenue and profit growth to return to normal after the launch of the new products.